Microstressors

 Discussion of bullying, prejudice, alternative explanations for other people’s lived experience; in general, stuff I would prefer to regard as no business of mine and have no opinion upon

 How does the frustration of the people around you talking to you based on your difference add up?
-I use microstressor here to describe a thing that is stressful because of how often it happens and it specificity, without necessarily being especially bad in itself.
-In particular I am interested in understanding special features possessed by diversity microstressors, ones that are exacerbated by minority status for the stressed person in a larger group.
+I use microstressor here to describe a thing that is stressful because of how often it happens and its specificity, without necessarily being especially bad in itself.
+In particular, I am interested in understanding special features possessed by diversity microstressors, ones that are exacerbated by minority status for the stressed person in a larger group.
 I have interest in this because I would like to understand quantitatively how different the world is for people who are not me — I experience few microstressors of this kind myself but they are important for people I care about.
-So I need ot spend some time understanding a thing that matters to people around me.
+So I need to spend some time understanding a thing that matters to people around me.

-I am not blind to the a contentious debate in the world today about microaggressions, which is clearly related.
-I do investigate that terminology here out of necessity, but this not a notebook for invective about culture wars.
+I am not blind to the contentious debate in the world today about microaggressions, which is clearly related.
+I do investigate that terminology here out of necessity, but this is not a notebook for invective about culture wars.

 MARGIE: Why?